Dev2150/EU5-Map-Editor-Python/README.md

 The geotiff (map) is from link.

-I have taken inspiration from one of the posts from Sulphurologist from the Paradox Plaza forum, where they’ve proposed to combine DEM with TRI and have suggested a table of topography labels for different combinations of labels from the two maps. image10.png
+I have taken inspiration from one of the posts from Sulphurologist from the Paradox Plaza forum, where they've proposed to combine DEM with TRI and have suggested a table of topography labels for different combinations of labels from the two maps. image10.png

 The two maps do not overlap, and since it is necessary, I have created an intersection of them and the result has missing information in areas like the extreme northern hemisphere (North of N America & Russia)